How to Speed Up a WordPress Website: 12 Actionable Steps

 Web hosting providers and plans highly influence site speed.
 Therefore, identifying your website’s needs is essential to choosing the right web hosting.

-Some factors to consider when choosing a web hosting provider are:
+Some factors to consider when choosing a web hosting provider to upload or migrate a website are:

 - Fast web server – influences the loading speed for all websites using the hosting provider.
 For example, Hostinger uses LiteSpeed Web Servers (LSWS) as the main web server, which comes with an advanced cache engine.
 Instead of creating a new request every time, LiteSpeed stores compressed cache files, optimizing page speed.